AI-Robotic-Labs/ai-robotic/README.md

-# Robot AI Movement :electron: 🤖
+# Robot AI Movement 🤖

 This project simulates a simple robot that decides how to move based on sensor input using a basic artificial intelligence model.